viik2k/yonky/README.md

 -------------------------------------
 📌 Notes
 -------------------------------------
 Yonky is in active development.
 Expect features like favorites, history, and remote config in future versions.
+Please feel free to contribute to this!

 Built with love, PowerShell, and a little cat magic.